duwcston/VSL-Translator/README.md

    - User uploads an image or video file
    - Backend processes the file using the YOLO model
    - Results are returned showing detected sign language with bounding boxes
-   - Paraphrasing service converts detected signs to natural language
+   - Paraphrasing service converts the array of detected signs to natural language

 2. **Real-time Detection Mode**:
    - User enables webcam access